Plazide/html-template-manager/README.md

 ```

 #### Declaring template files
-Files that are supposed to inherit the html of the template will need `<!-- TemplateFile -->` comment somewhere inside of them.
-It doesn't really matter where the comment is placed, but it is recommended to put it at the top of the head tag.
+To make a file inherit the template, you need to add a `<!-- InstanceBegin -->` comment right before the `<head>` tag.
+This works with dreamweaver templates as well, but the options in a dreamweaver file will be ignored.
+You also need to close the instance with a `<!-- InstanceEnd -->` comment right after the closing `</body>` tag.

 #### Declaring editable areas
-Inside of your template file, you dedicate editable areas by using `<!-- BeginEditable -->` and `<!-- EndEditable -->`.
+To declare the beginning of an editable area, you can use either a `<!-- BeginEditable -->` or a `<!-- InstanceBeginEditable -->` comment.
+To declare the end of an editable area, you can use either `<!-- EndEditable -->` or `<!-- InstanceEndEditable -->`.
 It is recommended to wrap the entire title tag, both opening and closing tag, inside of these since comments are visible when inside the title tag.

 ## Without npm
 If you chose to clone this repo, you would run: